Glycogen synthase kinase-3 beta

 Glycogen synthase kinase-3 beta, (GSK-3 beta), is an enzyme that in humans is encoded by the GSK3B gene.
 In mice, the enzyme is encoded by the Gsk3b gene.
 Abnormal regulation and expression of GSK-3 beta is associated with an increased susceptibility towards bipolar disorder.

 Function

 Glycogen synthase kinase-3 (GSK-3) is a proline-directed serine-threonine kinase that was initially identified as a phosphorylating and an inactivating agent of glycogen synthase.
 Two isoforms, alpha (GSK3A) and beta, show a high degree of amino acid homology.

 GSK3B is involved in energy metabolism, neuronal cell development, and body pattern formation.
-It might be a new therapeutic target for ischemic stroke.

 Disease relevance

 Homozygous disruption of the Gsk3b locus in mice results in embryonic lethality during mid-gestation.
 This lethality phenotype could be rescued by inhibition of tumor necrosis factor.